light on tree

 We actively plan and engage in community service projects throughout the year.
 Educational workshops are held on ikebana and various related arts.
 If your school or organization wishes to have a member or a group from Ikebana International provide a demonstration or hands-on workshop, please submit the following.

 All requests must be in writing and submitted at least two months prior to the event.
 Please indicate the date, time and place, as well as organization/school, contact person, budget available for the project and the approximate number of people involved.
-Please contact us for more information at information@ikebana-hawaii.org.
-Some projects we have undertaken are shown below:
+Please contact us for more information at ii56honolulu@gmail.com

 Moiliili Community Center -- hands-on sessions with Japanese students and arrangements for fundraiser dinners CS/Ed